BDC Hamburger Icon

 1. “Hire character.
 Train skill.” — Peter Schultz, founder and former director of GNF

 3. “The real damper on employee engagement is the soggy, cold blanket of centralized authority.
-In most companies, power cascades downwards from the CEO.
-Not only are employees disenfranchised from most policy decisions, they lack even the power to rebel against egocentric and tyrannical supervisors.” – Gary Hamel, founder of Strategos
+In most companies, power cascades downward from the CEO.
+Not only are employees disenfranchised from most policy decisions, but they lack even the power to rebel against egocentric and tyrannical supervisors.” — Gary Hamel, founder and former chairman at Strategos

 The importance of reputation